elmish/Elmish.WPF/REFERENCE.md

 #### Mixing and matching bindings

 When migrating to a statically-typed view model, you can use all of the existing bindings as-is, with the exception of two-way bindings (must be split up into `OneWay` and `OneWayToSource` bindings).
+These will type as `obj` until you upgrade them to the equivalent `T` bindings.

-When intruducing a statically-typed view model as a submodel to a binding defined by the boxed binding list, simply use one of the new [Typed SubModel Bindings]() and then call `Binding.boxT` to map the output type. (eg, `"TypedSubModel" |> Binding.SubModelT.req TypedSubModel >> Binding.boxT`)
+When intruducing a statically-typed view model as a submodel to a binding defined by the boxed binding list, simply use one of the new [Typed SubModel Bindings](#typed-submodel-bindings) and then call `Binding.boxT` to map the output type. (e.g., `"TypedSubModel" |> Binding.SubModelT.req TypedSubModel >> Binding.boxT`).